iNoles/minesweeper/README.md

 # Minesweeper Game

 A fun and interactive **Minesweeper** game built with **Svelte** and **Tailwind CSS**.
-The game is fully responsive, with a clean design and both light and dark themes.
+The game is fully responsive, with a clean design and light and dark themes.
 The goal is to clear the minefield without triggering any mines.

 ## Features